vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 39

 trāloka elsewhere.1 From other sources we know that he was the renowned author of the Vārtika on the Śivasutras, in addition to the Vivekanjana and Kak- syastotra.
-His father was one Divakara and he was a disciple of Srikantha in Spanda branch and of the Stotrakära Siddhinatha in Krama.
+His father was one Divakara and he was a disciple of Srikantha in Spanda branch and of the Stotrakāra Siddhinatha in Krama.
 Some liberty may be taken for certain conjectures with regard to Bhava mentioned at Serial No. (ii) above.
 Abhinava has referred to a series of teachers coming in preceptorial succession who commented on the Paratriśikā Sāstra running as under-Somānanda, Kalyāņa and Bha- vabhuti.
 If Abhinava's description depicts the chro- nological succession of teacher-commentators Bha- vabhuti occupies exactly the same point of time (calculating from Somānanda) which is occupied by Bhava as teacher of Abhinavagupta.
-In that case 'Bhava' would be an abbreviated form of Bhavabhuti or should we be justified in reading in the text "Bhava- bhutivilāsayogananda" in place of "Bhavabhakti- viläsayogananda"?
+In that case 'Bhava' would be an abbreviated form of Bhavabhuti or should we be justified in reading in the text "Bhava- bhutivilāsayogananda" in place of "Bhavabhakti- vilāsayogananda"?
 We leave it for future investi-

 gation.